The Basics of Intelligent Automation

 Insurance

-Insurance agents are no longer required to invest hours of manual effort into mundane tasks.
-Intelligent Automation radically improves their ability to process claims.
-Intelligent Automation performs analysis that is beyond human capabilities on multi-dimensional data sets, and can handle complex tasks like fraud detection, chatbots/digital customer service agents, and recommendation engines.
-It is the next evolution of RPA, which is best used to remove the need for people to perform repetitive, low-value, structured data processes like address changes, billing/invoicing, purchase orders, and claims processing, and make the time spent on those tasks available for more valuable and strategic work.
+Insurance agents are no longer required to invest hours of manual effort into mundane tasks because automation radically improves their ability to process claims.
+IA performs analysis beyond human capabilities on multi-dimensional data sets and can handle complex tasks like fraud detection, chatbots, digital customer service agents and recommendation engines.
+Additionally, RPA removes the need for people to perform repetitive, low-value, structured data processes like address changes, billing, invoicing and purchase orders, creating more time for valuable strategic work.

 Finance